KagariSoft/renxel/README.md

 # Ren'Xel

+> [!WARNING]
+> This repository is no longer receiving updates and is out of date, you may have problems compiling.
+The latest stable version is 1.0.9/1.0.10.

 ## What is Ren'Xel?

 Ren'Xel, is an app that generates an Excel file from renpy's `dialogue.tab` file using python technology,